diagram money concept scaled

 • Customer service

-By almost wholly reducing one’s involvement in these services, sellers can optimize efficiency and focus on other aspects of their business.
+By almost wholly reducing one's involvement in these factors, sellers can optimize efficiency and focus on other aspects of their business.

 What Is Cash Flow?

 Cash flow is a critical financial metric for any business.
-The Harvard Business School defines it as “the net balance of cash moving into and out of business at a specific time.”
-It’s critical to measure the health of any business, and in eCommerce, it can shift on a dime.
+The Harvard Business School defines it as "the net balance of cash moving into and out of business at a specific time."
+This metric is critical for measuring the health of any business, and in eCommerce, it can shift on a dime.

 Related: Financing Options for Amazon Sellers